 Since its introduction to the market in the early 2010’s, LCD Writing Tablet market has seen significant growth, and as of 2022, it remains a widely popular gadget among people from various walks of lives.
-Much of its popularity can be attributed to their affordable prices, high availability in the market, and positive environmental impacts.
+Much of this popularity can be attributed to their affordable prices, high availability in the market, and positive environmental implications.

-Compared to capacitive screens or backlit LED screens, LCD screens are much cheaper to produce, which has made it possible for manufacturers to produce and offer LCD writing pads at very affordable prices.
-Entry level LCD Writing Tablets can be found at as low as US$10 on Amazon or AliExpress, something that has made these devices highly accessible to people form all low-income brackets.
+Compared to capacitive screens or backlit LED screens, LCD screens are much cheaper to produce, and this has made it possible for manufacturers to produce and offer LCD writing pads at very affordable prices.
+Entry level LCD Writing Tablets can be found at a price as low as US$10 on Amazon or AliExpress, something that has made these devices highly accessible to people form all income brackets.

 LCD Writing tablets also have numerous environmental and health benefits.
 Many producers are marketing their LCD Writing Tablets as a direct paper replacement – something that saves money for people and resonates sustainable consumption by reducing uses of paper in our lives.
 In addition, LCD screens of e-writers pose little to no health hazards (e.g. radiation, blue lights) when compared to other popular electronic devices used for writing such as the iPad or Samsung Android Tablets.
-Therefore, despite their limited functionality compared to e-ink tablets or tablet computers, LCD Writing Tablets have managed to remain relevant in the market.
+Therefore, despite their limited functionality compared to e-ink tablets or tablet computers, LCD Writing Tablets have managed to maintain its popularity as a writing device.

 LCD Writing Tablet as a Children’s Toy